 Like Watermelon Cake, this one had me giggling on the inside all over again.
 The kids LOVE to make homemade pizza, and when I told them we were having mushroom pizza for dinner, they were excited.
-You see, several months ago, I whipped out all sorts of fancy and made the kids Lobster Mushroom Pizza.
+The last time I used mushrooms on pizza, I took the fancy road and purchased exotic-to-us mushrooms and made the kids Lobster Mushroom Pizza.
 There were several other fancy mushrooms on the pizza too.

 For the Tomato Sauce:

 24 ounces Organic Strained Tomatoes (we use the Bio Nature Brand)